andyrdt/andyrdt.github.io/pages/about.markdown

         I earned my bachelor's from Columbia University in 2018, where I studied computer science and mathematics.
         After graduating, I moved to Seattle to work as a software engineer at Microsoft.
         In 2020, I returned to Columbia University for my master's, focusing on theoretical computer science.
-        During this period, I became interested in <a href="https://en.wikipedia.org/wiki/Zero-knowledge_proof">zero-knowledge cryptography</a>, and eventually went on to work for a startup applying this technology in the blockchain space.</p>
+        During this period, I became interested in <a href="https://en.wikipedia.org/wiki/Zero-knowledge_proof">zero-knowledge cryptography</a>, and eventually went on to work for <a href="https://scroll.io">Scroll</a>, a startup applying this technology in the blockchain space.</p>
       <p>
         As of August 2023, I've shifted my focus towards <a href="https://en.wikipedia.org/wiki/AI_alignment">AI alignment</a>.
         Modern AI systems have become incredibly impressive, and yet their inner workings are still poorly understood.